mchangrh/sb-mirror/README.md

 # SponsorBlock Mirror
 Docker containers to mirror the [SponsorBlock](https://sponsor.ajay.app) database + API

-This work is dual-licenced under GPL-3.0-only AND MIT

----
-## SponsorBlock Database Licence
 SponsorBlock data and databases are under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) from https://sponsor.ajay.app.

 ---